Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-350/assessment_guide.md

 Initial setup

 ```
+configure
 set interfaces ethernet eth2 address '172.16.150.2/24'
-set interfaces ethernet eth2 description 'OLIVER-LAN'
-set service ssh listen-address '0.0.0.0'
+set service ssh listen-address '172.16.150.10'
+commit
 ```

-Then ssh into it with `ssh vyos@172.16.150.2` from mgmt01, then run the following [here](https://raw.githubusercontent.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/main/tech_journal_backups/SEC-350/Vyos_configs/fw01-assessment.txt?token=GHSAT0AAAAAAB6QZ3PYSTLR4PCWOTHQLDAIY77S53Q) with a `configure` before and a `commit` afterwards.
+Then ssh into it with `ssh vyos@172.16.150.2`, then run the commands within "fw01-edg01--config.txt (should be on mgmt01's desktop labeled "fw01-edg01--config.txt").
 After checking that can ping google, run `save`.

-## *nginx-oliver setup instructions*
+## *nginx-oliver manual setup instructions*

 assumption is interface is ens160-change if not the case

 ### Open DMZ firewall

-In the firewall
+In the firewall (edge01)

 ```
 configure